With just 4 ingredients, this Cinnamon Apple Bourbon Smash will put you in the mood for fall with its warming fall flavors.

-Like many classic cocktails, the Smash’s history as a cocktail is uncertain.
-In the last 19th century, bartenders were making a Whiskey Smash that consisted of whiskey, sugar, water, mint, and seasonal fruit.
-It’s very similar to a Julep, which is the same ingredients, but made with brandy.
-In any case, the Smash always has seasonal fruit in it.
+Like many classic cocktails, the smash’s history as a cocktail is uncertain.
+In the late 19th century, bartenders were making a Whiskey Smash that consisted of whiskey, sugar, water, mint, and seasonal fruit.
+A smash always has seasonal fruit in it.

 Want to try the classic version?
 Here’s the recipe.